Discover the Arts of Tualatin Valley

 Historic Tualatin Valley

-Learn about the art of coffee at Dapper & Wise in downtown Hillsboro.
+Learn about the art of coffee at Dapper & Wise.
 Each Saturday at 10 a.m., this growing local roasting company offers a complimentary coffee “cupping” class at its Coffee Lab.
 For those who really want to dive into the world of coffee, additional classes are available.
-(Cuppings currently unavailable due to COVID-19)

 Art and culture is accessible throughout Tualatin Valley, most notably the Tualatin ArtWalk, a self-guided tour of the city of Tualatin’s diverse public art, natural and cultural history.
 This series of interconnected trails takes walkers to works of art, including murals and sculptures, and to Ice Age artifacts and historic structures.